kyledeguzmanx/fDev-API-MCU/README.md

 # MCU QUOTE API

 ## INTRODUCTION
 For this project, I created an API that generates quotes from movies from the Marvel Cinematic Universe.
 The quotes are pulled from the start of the MCU -- with the very first IRON MAN-- all the way to the Disney Plus Loki Series.
-Movies and films and released after Loki are excluded.
+Movies and series released after Loki are excluded.
 I hand picked quotes that spoke to the core of some characters as well as some quotes pulled from very significant moments throughout the different films that Marvel fans should know.

+## BUILD PROCESS
+All the quotes and related information were stored in a Google Sheets spreadsheet.
+This spreadsheet was accessed using the g-sheets-api NodeJs module.
+That module fetches information from the spreadsheet and stores them as an array an objects.
+Once that has been processed, I used the Express NodeJs module to listen for requests.
+If the URL is visited, a JSON file will be given to the user.

 ## TECHNOLOGY USED
 - [Javascript Exports](https://stackoverflow.com/questions/3922994/share-variables-between-files-in-node-js)